rossan750/basu_provocation_task/README.md

 ```
 4. Check out the data - the data is saved throughout the task to the users's app directory.
 This is logged at the beginning of the task wherever you ran `npm run dev`

+**NOTE**: When not running on MTurk, the task will look for a folder on the desktop called `provocation-images/<patient_id>` with subfolders `neutral` and `provoking`.
+If these are present, images will be loaded from there instead of the default images that are included in the app.

 ## Contributing

 1. Clone the repo and create a new feature branch off `develop`.